 2. Kids are motivated to learn

-Your child is more likely to pursue her passions than she is about other topics she’s not exactly excited about.
-It’s much easier to encourage learning about airplanes to a child who already has an interest in it.
+Your child is more likely to pursue his passions than he is about other topics he’s not exactly excited about.
+It’s much easier to encourage learning about history to a child who already has an interest in it.

-Not only will she learn about airplanes, she’s also likely to do well in academics in general, even if it doesn’t have to do with her particular passion.
+Not only will he learn about history, he’s also likely to do well with his lessons in general, even if it doesn’t have to do with his particular passion.
 Researchers share how the power of interest can drive learning:

 “In recent years researchers have begun to build a science of interest, investigating what interest is, how interest develops, what makes things interesting, and how we can cultivate interest in ourselves and others.
 They are finding that interest can help us think more clearly, understand more deeply, and remember more accurately.
 Interest has the power to transform struggling performers, and to lift high achievers to a new plane.”

-In other words, by encouraging her passions and interests, you’re also helping her do well in other areas, too.
+In other words, by encouraging his passions and interests, you’re also helping him do well in other areas, too.

 3. We won’t force our interests

-We parents sometimes make the mistake of unloading our interests on the kids.
-At some level this is normal and even good.
-After all, it’s how they learn the values and interests their families hold, and offers a way for the family to bond.
+We sometimes make the mistake of unloading our interests on the kids.
+At some level, this is normal and even good.
+After all, it’s how they learn the values and interests their families hold, and offers a way for family members to bond.

 Except it’s one thing to share your love of baseball or orchestra music with your child.
 It’s another to expect her to hold that same interest when she’d rather pursue another.

 You’re better attuned to her when you support her interests and creativity instead of assuming she’ll simply follow yours.
 You’ll learn more about her based on where her interests lead them.
 And you’ll know how to support those interests than if you were oblivious to them.